The Iceland Car Rental Travel Blog

 Tourists walking towards a waterfall in Iceland.

-Before we dive into our top tips by season, here are a few things to bear in mind while packing your suitcase.
+Before we dive into our top tips by season, here are a few things to be cautious of while packing your suitcase.

 1. Inadequate Layers